agrayush13/laundry-lo-src/docs/api-contract.md

 - Sign-in gains a credentials-error state (does not exist today)
 - Timeline rendering moves from server labels to client-derived labels
 - `data/*.ts` seed files are deleted; `services/*Services.ts` take their place
+- The listing reads its service filter from the query string, so a homepage card and a filter chip are the same state